-The most similar climatic conditions to the ones currently experience by the species show a general tendency to move towards the southwest of the region, except for C.alagoanus, that the model indicates a move towards the southeast, and for A. granulosa, for which the similar conditions are expected to shift towards the northeast (Figure 2).
-With some few exceptions, the different scenarios and different years show very similar values of environmental similarity shift.
+The most similar climatic conditions to the ones currently experienced by the species will move towards the southwest of the region, except for C. alagoana, in which the model indicates a move towards the southeast, and for A. granulosa, for which the similar conditions are expected to shift towards the northeast (Figure 3).
+With few exceptions, the different scenarios and different years show very similar values of environmental similarity shift.
 Note that although the values range between -1 to 1 degree of geographical variation, these values come from a weighted mean, which makes conclusions about absolute values of geographical environmental similarity shift impossible.
-However, comparison among species allows us to infer that for exampleS. skuki may experience the highest latitudinal variance, while D. studerae the highest longitudinal variance.
+However, comparison among species allows us to infer that for example O. skuki may experience the highest latitudinal variance, while D. studerae the highest longitudinal variance.

-[FIGURE 2]
+[FIGURE 3]

 Environmental similarity altitudinal changes show no general pattern across all evaluated species.
-The results presented in figure 3, reveal that for some species similar environments will likely move towards higher altitudes (e.g. D. studerae), while for others, conditions will move towards lower altitudes (e.g. C. alagoanus).
-Although in some cases the different scenarios show increasing effect in altitudinal change (e.g. Hypsiboas freicanecae), for others the effect may be nearly absent (e.g. D. studerae) or inverted (e.g. Physalaemusgyrinaethes).
+The results presented in figure 4, reveal that similar environments will likely move towards higher altitudes for some species (e.g., D. studerae), while conditions will move towards lower altitudes for others (e.g., C. alagoana).
+Although in some cases the different scenarios show increasing effect in altitudinal change (e.g., Hypsiboas freicanecae), for others the effect may be nearly absent (e.g., D. studerae) or inverted (e.g., Phyllodytes gyrinaethes).
 Magnitude of the effects also vary among species as the altitudinal shift in environmental conditions may affect more D. sturderae, while Physalaemus caete is expected to suffer less with shifts in altitude.

-[FIGURE 3]

-The results of spatial autocorrelation of environmental similarity showed no evidence that in the future species similar climatic conditions will be more fragmented (Figure 4).
-Across species no major differences can be noted, although for D. studeraeand H.freicanecae, environmental similarity seems to be more structured in the space when compared to the other species.

 [FIGURE 4]

+The results of spatial autocorrelation of environmental similarity showed no evidence that in the future species similar climatic conditions will be more fragmented (Figure 5).
+No major differences can be noted across species, although environmental similarity seems to be more structured in the space for D. studerae and H. freicanecae when compared to the other species.

+[FIGURE 5]